chop-dbhi/cilantro/README.md

 **serrano/dataconcept**

-- `DataConcept` - A single `DataConcept` object which contains the metadata and links used to drive the interface
+- `DataConcept` - A single `DataConcept` object which contains the metadata and links used to drive the portion of the  interface the users use to create their conditions.
 - `DataConcepts` - The list of all published `DataConcept`s

+**serrano/dataview**

+- `DataView` - Represents a single `DataView` which stores the selected columns and sorting options in the output view
+- `DataViews` - The active list of `DataView`s
+- `DataViewHistory` - An archived list of `DataView`s that represents all previous _versions_ of all `DataView`s

 ### Module Communication